ccavnor/Placard/README.md

 ## Running Placard via the PlacardDemo project

-The PlacardDemo project allows you to explore Placard, both the default options and by changing the configuration:
+The [PlacardDemo app](https://github.com/ccavnor/PlacardDemo) allows you to explore Placard, both the default options and by changing the configuration:

 Download the zip of this repository and extract it.
 Run PlacardDemo.xcodeproj and choose either iphone or ipad as targets for the simulator (see Requirements section for required xcode builds).